 5. Use “The Skyscraper Technique”

-The Skyscraper Technique was created by Brian Dean from Backlinko and took off because of how clever it is.
+The Skyscraper Technique was coined by Brian Dean from Backlinko (although he wasn’t the original mastermind behind the strategy).
+The method took off because of how clever it is and largely because of the visibility Brian gave to the method.
 By following a few simple steps you can get high-authority sites linking back to your content in no time.

 You can usually use tools like BuzzSumo to find trending articles on any topic.
 Otherwise, a good old-fashioned search on Google will do the trick too.